 2. Digital signatures must have a verification system via login and have a time and date stamp to indicate this authentication.

 3. Paperwork submitted to Society for Science & the Public for Intel ISEF must be scanned and submitted via the online portal.

 1. As in the professional world, research projects may build on work performed previously.
 A valid continuation project is a sound scientific endeavor.
 Students will be judged only on laboratory experiment/data collection performed over 12 continuous months beginning no earlier than January 2018 and ending May 2019.

 2. Any project based on the student’s prior research could be considered a continuation/research progression project.
 These projects must document that the additional research is a substantive expansion from prior work (e.g. testing a new variable or new line of investigation).
 Repetition of previous experimentation with the same methodology and research question, even with an increased sample size, is an example of an unacceptable continuation.

 3. The display board and abstract must reflect the current year’s work only.
 The project title displayed in the finalist’s booth may mention years (for example, “Year Two of an Ongoing Study”).
-Supporting data books (not research papers) from previous related research may be exhibited if properly labeled as such.
+Previous years' databooks, research papers and supporting documents may be at the booth if properly labeled as such.